 - Energy: Improve consumption (a) reducing power production from diesel engines, (b) using electricity coming from providers that use a mix of production that includes renewable sources. - Transportation: Improving the rating of diesel transportation fueled trucks. - Cement: reduce the content in clinker (through pozzolana or fly ash additions).

-A sensitivity run of the LCA model has been performed with these upgrades:
+To the aim of including these sustainability upgrades with respect to the original LCA baseline just described in detail, another sensitivity run of the LCA model has been performed with these modifications: